Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use AWS CloudFormation to create IAM roles.
 Deploy Direct Connect to allow access to the on-premises LDAP server.
 - [x] Federate the LDAP directory with IAM using SAML.
 Create different IAM roles to correspond to different LDAP groups to limit permissions.

-### A company is using an AWS KMS customer master key (CMK) with imported key material.
+### A company is using an AWS KMS Customer Master Key (CMK) with imported key material.
 The company references the CMK by its alias in the Java application to encrypt data.
 The CMK must be rotated every 6 months.
 What is the process to rotate the key?

 - [ ] Enable automatic key rotation for the CMK, and specify a period of 6 months.
 - [x] Create a new CMK with new imported material, and update the key alias to point to the new CMK.